jsimpauco/pdr-malaria/README.md

 # Predicting Drug Resistance in Malaria Using Language Models

+The goal of this project is to see if using a language model can be used to predict drug resistance within a malaria genome.
+This is done through the use of a custom BERT model, that checks if a strand of malaria has mutated.
+We can then speculate that the mutation is enough for the malaria strand to survive the vaccine.

 ## Running the project
 This project uses a `conda` environment for all dependencies.